dfstio/list3/README.md

 	List contract: add( address, version, hash )
 	New record is being added for address changing to new version with additional information written to string hash (that can be IPFS hash or proof)

+When sharing the object, identity should share object permalink, relayId responsible for sealing on blockchain with List contract and object version

 ## Command line tools